daniel616/site_blocker/README.md

-Modify restrictikons by going to extension options.
+Modify restrictions by going to extension options.